itu-square/symsim/README.md

 4. Inside the new directory create a file `TicTacToe.scala`.
    ```
-   cp -iv src/main/scala/symsim/examples/concrete/breaking/Car.scala src/main/scala/symsim/examples/concrete/tictactoe/TicTacToe.scala
+   cp -iv src/main/scala/symsim/examples/concrete/braking/Car.scala src/main/scala/symsim/examples/concrete/tictactoe/TicTacToe.scala
    edit src/main/scala/symsim/examples/concrete/tictactoe/TicTacToe.scala
    ```
-   Adjust the name of the package object from breaking to `tictactoe`.
+   Adjust the name of the package object from braking to `tictactoe`.
 Then change the four types (both names and definitions) to whatever makes sense for TicTacToe.
 For instances create
    `TicState` - to represent the state of the game `TicObservableState` - this might be just a renaming because the Tic Tac Toe state space is finite `TicAction` - possible moves